Chickpea Flour Omelette with Spinach

 As always, prepare and measure all the ingredients, please!

 • First, prepare the spinach: you can boil them for a couple of minutes in salted water, steam them, or use frozen ones.
-Or you can do as I do: put the spinach in a large bowl, cover them with slightly salted boiling water, and then drain them.
-They just need to wilt!
-Drain them well, squeeze them thoroughly, and chop them into small pieces.
+Or you can do as I do: put the spinach in a large bowl, cover them with slightly salted boiling water, then drain.
+They should just wilt!
+Drain well, squeeze them very well, and cut them into small pieces.

 • In a bowl, measure 3/4 cup of chickpea flour and add salt, Kala Namak, spices, and nutritional yeast.
-Mix, then add the water.
-Mix well with a whisk to obtain a thick batter without lumps.
+Mix and then add the water.
+Mix well with a whisk to obtain a thick, lump-free batter.

 Spinach Chickpea Pancake, Mangia senza Pancia